Light in the Darkness

 The next day John was there again with two of his disciples.
 When he saw Jesus passing by, he said, ‘Look, the Lamb of God!’6

-Now that is clear enough I would think.
-Yet in all this, Jesus does not make the claim of Messiahship.
-These two former disciples of John – now disciples of Jesus accepted him as their new leader on the word of John the Baptist.
+Now that is clear enough, I would think.
+Yet, in all this, Jesus does not make the claim of Messiahship.
+These two former disciples of John, now disciples of Jesus, accepted him as their new leader on the word of John the Baptist.

 Andrew, Simon Peter’s brother, was one of the two who heard what John had said and who had followed Jesus.
 The first thing Andrew did was to find his brother Simon and tell him, ‘We have found the Messiah.’7